rpd/rhd_DEgs/README.md

 =====

 Currently I only have added a basic html5 file eg rhd_DEgs.html.
-I plan to add the image and other files necessary for this page to work properly very soon.
+I plan to add the images and other files necessary for this page to work properly very soon.

 Development
 ===========